Luke 12:9 But he that denieth me before men shall be denied

 ἐνώπιον [8 verses] (prep) "Before" is from enopionwhich means " facing" and "to the front".

 τῶν [821 verses](article sg masc gen) Untranslated is the Greek definite article, hos, ("the").
 It usually precedes a noun or changes the word it precedes (adjective, infinitive, participle, etc.) to act like a noun.
-When not preceding a a word that can become a noun, takes the meaning of "the one" or, in the plural, "the ones." --
+When not preceding a word that can become a noun, takes the meaning of "the one" or, in the plural, "the ones."

 ἀνθρώπων, [209 verses](noun pl masc gen) "Men" is anthropos, which is "man," and, in plural, "mankind."
 It also means "humanity" and that which is human and opposed to that which is animal or inanimate.

-ἀπαρνηθήσεται [9 verses] (verb 3rd sg fut ind mp) "Shall be denied" is from aparneomai, which means "to deny utterly," "to refuse," "to reject," and "to deny." -- "Deny" is translated from a Greek word that means "to rejects" and "to deny utterly."
+ἀπαρνηθήσεται [9 verses] (verb 3rd sg fut ind mp) "Shall be denied" is from aparneomai, which means "to deny utterly," "to refuse," "to reject," and "to deny.”
+"Deny" is translated from a Greek word that means "to reject" and "to deny utterly."
 The form is either the future tense or a tense meaning something that might happen at some specific time, past, present, or future.
 If the word is the "at some time" tense, it is in a form that indicates something that "might" happen.
 This later "might at some time" form is always used with "if" clauses, which is the sense here.

 ἐνώπιον [8 verses] (prep) "Before" is from enopionwhich means " facing" and "to the front". -- The Greek term translated as "before" is not used outside of Luke except once in John.
 It appears here for the first time in Jesus's words here.
 It means "in front of".